What is the crime rate in davidson county, tennessee?

-So far this year, unofficial reports show that property crimes in Nashville and Davidson County have increased by approximately 1.1%.
-In total, 10,992 incidents have been reported compared to 10,869 incidents reported at the same time last year.
-The table below compares crimes in counties with a comparable total population within the county limits.
-Considering the crime rate alone, Davidson County is less safe than the Tennessee state average and less safe than the national average.
+According to unofficial reports, property crimes in Nashville and Davidson County have also increased by approximately 1.1% this year.
+This includes crimes such as theft, burglary, and motor vehicle theft.
+In total, 10,992 incidents have been reported so far this year, compared to 10,869 incidents reported at the same time last year.
+To put this into perspective, let's compare the crime rates in counties with a similar population size within their county limits.

 Leave Message